KamirW/Spring-Boot-Backend-API/README.md

 This project leverages the power of Spring Boot to create a basic backend API.
+The first endpoint is just a hello world screen that signifies to the user that they've successfully hit that endpoint.

 This API has three main endpoints for the user to hit; the first one being the main screen that can be accessed at '/api/':
 ![Api Basic Screen image](./images/apiScreen.JPG)